bensonwillie1/Cpp-Python/README.md

   Main navigation node.
 Follows a pre-generated CSV of waypoints using pure pursuit logic.

 - `pose_publisher.cpp`
-  Publishes estimated pose based on sensor or odometry fusion (used for debugging or EKF input).
+  Publishes estimated pose based on sensor or odometry fusion (used for EKF input) courtesy of Dr. Jonathan West.

 - `tachometer_publisher.cpp`
   Reads wheel encoder pulses and publishes odometry for localization and speed feedback.